wp-plugins/design-approval-system/readme.txt

-This plugin was created to help streamline the process of getting designs (or photos) approved by clients.
+A systems to streamline the process of getting designs, photos or videos approved by clients.

 == Description ==